PANPEIWEN/Infrared-Small-Target-Detection-Segmentation-Framework/README.md

 # Infrared-Small-Target-Segmentation-Framework

 A general framework for infrared small target detection and segmentation.
-By modifying the configuration file, you can adjust various parameters, switch models and datasets, and you can easily add your own models and datasets.
+By modifying or add the config file, you can adjust various parameters, switch models and datasets and so on, and you can easily add your own models and datasets and so on.
+It is recommended to spend a little time reading the [tutorial](https://github.com/PANPEIWEN/Infrared-Small-Target-Segmentation-Framework#framework-usage-tutorial) before use, which can make you master the use of the framework faster.

 ## The tutorial and code are being improved...